Where is the best place to buy property in Lisbon?

 Advantages of living in Lapa and Santos

-This up-and-coming area has everything going for it, central, but also quiet, and prices aren’t as high as places such as Bairro Alto or Baixa.
+For buying property in Lisbon, this up-and-coming area has everything going for it: It is central but also quiet, and it offers affordable prices compared to places such as Bairro Alto and Baixa.

 What is it like to live in Avenidas Novas?

-This is an upscale district with luxury apartments, wide avenues, and aristocratic art-nouveau palaces.
-It is also home to the beautiful Parque Eduardo the VII as well as being in close proximity to Avenida da Liberdade, one of the priciest avenues in the world.
+This is an upscale district with luxury apartments, wide avenues, and aristocratic art nouveau palaces.
+It is also home to the beautiful Parque Eduardo the VII and is close to Avenida da Liberdade, one of the priciest avenues in the world.
 Avenida Novas is also well connected by public transportation and quite central.
 However, it can be chaotic during rush hours because of the number of cars transiting through the area.

 Property prices in Avenidas Novas